 I nodded, digesting the information.
 "Well, you pay me to help you.
 Besides, I need the money.
 I was almost ready to eat my shoes before you called me."

-"So what do you think?" she asked.
-"Our 'suspects'," she made those little air quotes with her fingers, "are basically the usual.
+"So what do you think?" she asked, pointedly ignoring my feeble attempt at levity.
+"Our 'suspects'-" she made those little air quotes with her fingers, "-are the usual.
 Some weird psycho decides to snatch little kids, or the kids decide to pick up and run away.
 Like I said, the usual.
 I need to know if it's supernatural or not."

 "It sounds like it could be an evil spirit.
 What kind, I have no idea,"